NH SBDC has always been proud to support entrepreneurs and small business owners from every walk of life.

 Community Navigator Program

-As a community-based partner in the NH Community Navigator program, SBDC will focus on more effectively offering services to business owners of color.
-Its work will focus in the southern NH region where there is a higher percentage of diverse communities.
-Read this blog article for more info on SBDC's project.
+As a community-based partner in the NH Community Navigator program, SBDC is focusing on more effectively offering services to business owners of color.
+Its work focuses in the southern NH region where there is a higher percentage of diverse communities.

 “NH SBDC has assisted ICC in many ways.
 With regular meetings, SBDC provides advising services towards every ICC project by evaluating the strengths and weaknesses of products, services, and events.”